davidhozic/discord-advertisement-framework/docs/source/guide/GUI/control.rst

 Framework control (GUI)
 =======================

-The framework can be from the GUI controlled with the 2 buttons located on the to left corner of the GUI.
+The framework can be from the GUI controlled with the 2 buttons located on the top left corner of the GUI.

 These buttons are called **START** and **STOP** respectively.